Yoav666s/dnd-wiki/_pages/reckonfall.md

 **Fire Play.** You light or snuff out a small flame, such as that of a candle or a gaslamp.

-**Fumble.** Increase the DT of the next check a creature you can see makes in the next minute by 2 to a maximum of 12.
+**Fumble.** You increase the DT of the next check a creature you can see makes in the next minute by 2 to a maximum of 12.

+**Stumble.** You cause a creature to stumble as it walks or runs, halving its movement speed until the end of its next turn (rounded down).